 The PortaPow 3rd Gen USB Data Blocker can supply power up to 2.4 Amps of power.

-Quite naturally with such a device, you won't get the same charging speed on your smartphone as you normally do, since the device supports only 2.4A charging.
+There are quite a few happy users.
+Do not that you won't get the same charging speed on your smartphone as you normally do, since the device supports only 2.4A charging.

 If you are looking for a USB-C data blocker, luckily that's also available.
 The features are the same except in this case, you get the modern USB Type-C head instead of the USB-A head.